 On the negative side, a few reviewers experienced design flaws, with straps or cords breaking.
 To put that in context, it was only a handful of reviews from over 1170 reviewers.

 Overall, this seems like a handy and highly-recommended vest for runners on a budget.
 It would be best to have sensible expectations and factor in the price.
-It’s not realistic to expect the same durability and build quality from a running vest costing a 1/3 of the price compared to a Salomon, Inov8 or Nathan vest.
+It’s unrealistic to expect the same durability and build quality from a running vest costing a 1/3 of the price compared to a Salomon, Inov8 or Nathan vest.

 UTOBEST Vest PROS & CONS